westpa/westpa/doc/users_guide/west/running.rst

 **west-JOBID.log** (where JOBID refers to the job ID given by the submission engine); any errors will be logged here.

+The :ref:`w_progress` command can also be used to monitor a running or recently updated simulation.
+It reports the current iteration, segment completion counts, recent iteration timings, and an estimated time to completion when available.

 - The error "could not read pcoord from 'tempfile': progress coordinate has incorrect shape" may come about from multiple causes; it is possible that the progress coordinate length is incorrectly specified in system.py